 Returning the shopper to you

-When the payer has been redirected to their bank, they’ll be asked to approve the payment.
-Once this is done, a payment is classed as initiation and the process from the payer’s side is complete.
+The shopper will be redirected to their bank to complete the payment process.
+When this happens, the payment is classed as initiated and the process from the payer’s side is complete.

-Once the bank informs us that this has completed, we’ll show the payer a confirmation screen and automatically redirect them to your success URL.
-We’ll also send a payment notification POST, with a COMPLETED
+Once the bank informs us that the payment approval has completed, we’ll show the shopper a confirmation screen and automatically redirect them back to the success URL you configured in Fuzebox.

 Information sent to the success URL